pnminh/angular-sample-app/README.md

 # Angular Development Sample App

 This project was created following the course *Angular 7-The Complete Guide*, taught by Maximilian Schwarzmüller.
-The project includes a set of small sample components(snippets) that touched all parts of the Angular features, and a complete application that leverage these features.
-These features include:
+The project includes a set of small sample components(snippets) that touched all parts of the Angular features, and a complete application that leverage these features, include:
 - Data binding
 - Directives
 - Pipes